Kylecon15/Numerical_Methods_Algorithms/Prime#'s/README.md

 ## Prime Number Finder
-* prime determines all prime numbers between m and n
+* The function prime determines all prime numbers between m and n

 #### Inputs:
 * m - an integer
 * n - an integer where n>m